meleu/meleu/README.md

     - containers (Docker / Kubernetes / ArgoCD)

 - 📚 Topics I'm currently delving into:
-    - How to convince managers that high quality code is the way to go faster
+    - How to convince managers that high quality code is the cheaper way to go faster
     - Test-Driven Development
     - Software Architecture